 1599: He arrives in Padua.

-1602: Returned to England from his medical studies at the University of Padua in Italy where he was taught by Fabricius.
-Worked as a physician.
-Studied medicine again at Cambridge.
+1602: He returns to England from his medical studies at the University of Padua in Italy where he was taught by Fabricius.
+He works as a physician.
+He studys medicine again at Cambridge.

-1604: He joined the Royal College of Physicians.
+1604: He joins the Royal College of Physicians.

-1607: Harvey became a Fellow of the Royal College of Physicians.
+1607: Harvey becomes a Fellow of the Royal College of Physicians.

-1609: Appointed physician to St Bartholomew’s Hospital.
-Lived in Ludgate at this period.
+1609: He is appointed physician to St Bartholomew’s Hospital.
+He lived in Ludgate, London at this period.

 1613: Harvey was elected as “Censor of the Royal College of Physicians”.